 This is not dangerous, but you should measure your dog’s blood sugar when you remember the missed insulin and give the shot if needed at that time.

 As a rule of thumb, any alteration in the carbohydrate content of your dog’s meals is going to result in a change in the amount of insulin needed.
 This is why it’s important to choose a diabetic dog food and stick with it.

 If you choose to feed your dog a raw diet or home cooked diet, you can maintain consistency by tracking nutrient levels rather than feeding the same meal every mealtime.
 After you decided on a feeding schedule, stick to it as much as possible.

 Meals and insulin injections go hand in hand, so if your diabetic dog refuses food, you need to adjust their insulin.
 Despite not eating, most diabetic dogs will still require an injection of insulin, but this injection will be considerably less than usual.

-Diabetic dogs who do not eat a meal will require roughly 25% of their usual dose of insulin despite not eating.
+Diabetic dogs who do not eat a meal when they should will often require roughly 25% of their usual dose of insulin, despite not eating.